driver1998/driver1998.github.io/content/posts/vulkan-on-qualcomm-snapdragon-8cx/index.en.md

 Drivers for Snapdragon X are at https://github.com/WOA-Project/Qualcomm-Reference-Drivers/tree/master/8380_CRD .

-There are many versions under that path, pick the latest on e(200.0.18.0 at the time of writing), then download `qcdx8380.cab` inside.
+There are many versions under that path, pick the latest (200.0.18.0 at the time of writing), then download `qcdx8380.cab` inside.

 ## Extract the necessary files